lensapp/bored/README.md

 # Heliograph

-A WebRTC signaling server designed for Lens.
+A reverse tunnel server designed for Lens.

 (c) Copyright 2021 Mirantis Inc, all rights reserved.